mrcoco/slim3-eloquent-skeleton/README.md

 * `app/routes.php`: All application routes are here
 * `app/src/Action/HomeAction.php`: Action class for the home page
 * `app/templates/home.twig`: Twig template file for the home page

+* Confirmation of status
+* phpmig status

+* Creating // migration file
+* phpmig generate [MigrationName]

+* //Execution of migration
+* phpmig migration

+* // I one Back
+* phpmig rollback

+* // Return all
+* phpmig rollback -t 0

+* // Go back to the time of completion of the specified MigrationID
+* phpmig rollback -t [MigrationID]

+* // Only specified MigrationID the migration / roll back
+* phpmig [up | down] [MigrationID]